SAP-archive/cloud-platform-workflow-virtual-event/exercises/01/readme.md

 ![Dev Spaces page](devspaces.png)

 :point_right: Select the "Create Dev Space" button to get to the place where you can and should specify a name for your space, and the extensions you want.
-Use the name "Workflow", start with the "Basic" space option, and make sure you select these two additional SAP extensions:
+Use the name "Workflow", start with the "Basic" space option, and make sure you select these additional SAP extensions:

+- Launchpad Module
 - MTA Tools
 - Workflow Management

 ![Create a new Dev Space](newdevspace.png)

+> The Launchpad Module is not directly required, but it will enable a more comfortable exploration of FLP site configuration files such as `CommonDataModel.json` that we will see in the next exercise.

 :point_right: Once you've made the appropriate settings, use the "Create Dev Space" button to initiate the creation of the space, which should take only a few moments, and result in its availability being presented to you, whereupon you can access it via the "Workflow" name link.